JorelAli/CommandAPI/docssrc/src/shading.md

     CommandAPIConfig silentLogs(boolean value);    // Disables ALL logging (except errors) CommandAPIConfig useLatestNMSVersion(boolean value); // Whether the latest NMS implementation should be used or not CommandAPIConfig missingExecutorImplementationMessage(String value); // Set message to display when executor implementation is missing

+    <T> CommandAPIConfig initializeNBTAPI(Class<T> nbtContainerClass, Function<Object, T> nbtContainerConstructor); // Initializes hooks with an NBT API.
+See NBT arguments documentation page for more info
 }
 ```